CQCL/lambeq/README.md

 - Contributions: Please read [our guide](https://cqcl.github.io/lambeq/CONTRIBUTING.html).
 - If you want to subscribe to lambeq's mailing list, send an email to <lambeq-users@cambridgequantum.com> with the word "subscribe" as subject.

+---
+**Note:** Please do not try to read the documentation directly from the preview provided in the [repository](https://github.com/CQCL/lambeq/tree/main/docs), since some of the pages will not be rendered properly.

+---

 ## Getting started

 ### Prerequisites